qiushiyan/old-website/public/fpp/ch7.md

 <img src="ch7_files/figure-html/unnamed-chunk-21-1.png" width="90%" style="display: block; margin: auto;" />

 Regressing non-stationary time series can lead to spurious regressions. **High $R^2$ and high residual autocorrelation can be signs of spurious regression**.
 Notice these features in the output below.
-We discuss the issues surrounding non-stationary data and spurious regressions in more detail in Chapter \@ref(dynamic-regression-models).
+We discuss the issues surrounding non-stationary data and spurious regressions in more details in Chapter \@ref(dynamic-regression-models).

 Cases of spurious regression might appear to give reasonable short-term forecasts, but they will generally not continue to work into the future.